ChicoState/spyral-narwhals/README.md

 ###Ryan Mann

 A junior majoring in Computer Science.
-Ryan Mann is hoping to improve his knowledge of programming by working in groups (like people do in the workforce) and by trying out python, a language he has never used before.
+Ryan Mann is hoping to improve his knowledge of programming by working in groups (like people do in the workforce) and by trying out C#, a language he has never used before.